WitherFlower/MetaC/worklog.md

-shouldn't assignment and declaration be binary operators ? why represent a sequence as a binary ? order of sequence problem ?
+shouldn't assignment and declaration be binary operators ? why represent a sequence as a binary ? order of sequence problem ? grammar_objects.c:391 : freeing thing question

+# 2024-04-02

+- [x] Write out TGG in the form of C data declarations (structs, unions, arrays, pointer variables, functions for the actions, etc.)
+    In such a way that the C compiler will turn them back into the identical tree.

+# 2024-04-01

+- [x] Switch to Neovim
+- [x] Build the tree for grammar representation
+- [x] Print the tree

 # 2024-03-29